TinajeroOC/Nook/README.md

 npm run pocketbase
 ```

-> If you are on MacOS, open the src/pocketbase folder in a separate terminal and type `./pocketbase serve`
+> If you are on MacOS, open `src/pocketbase` in a separate terminal and type `./pocketbase serve`

 6. Create a PocketBase administrator account